TAMUSHPE/tamushpe-guides/docs/python/getting-started/what-is-programming.md

   </span>
 );

 In basic terms, computers are just machines that perform a set of instructions very percisely.
-The internal circuits of these machines are wired to detect specific signals in the form of high and low voltages which can be interpreted as 1's and 0's, also known as <Highlight color="#25c2a0">Machine Language</Highlight>.
+The internal circuits of these machines are wired to detect specific signals in the form of high and low voltages which can be interpreted as 1's and 0's, also known as <Highlight color="var(--ifm-color-primary)">Machine Language</Highlight>.
 Machine Language is the only way to communicate with computers, however there are a few main issues with this method.

 Main Issues:
 1. Using 1's and 0's is obviously an unnatural way for humans to communicate, so it makes if very difficult to learn.